01

 What did it taste like?

-What has the landscape witnessed?
+Why did we stop asking?
+What has the landscape witnessed since?

 The drive for growth as the main metric for success has caused irreparable harm, the notion of unceasing expansion on a planet with finite resources is, quite simply, unsustainable.
 We know the price of everything, yet the value of nothing.
 Confronting the challenge of slowing down a system rooted in perpetual consumption-driven growth is no small feat.